Truncated long-range percolation of words on the square lattice: Generalization

-In this case, the existence of percolation in the truncated lattice was established in \cite{MSV}. \end{remark}
+In this case, percolation on the truncated lattice was proved in \cite{MSV}.

-\section{Proof of Theorem 2}
+\section{Proof of Theorem~\ref{teo2}}

 In this section, we prove Theorem \ref{teo2}.
-The idea of the proof is the following: first, we show our graph is isomorphic to a three-dimensional slab with one-dimensional long-range connections (see also \cite{LSS}).
-Second, we construct (similarly as in \cite{GLS}) a dynamical coupling between a percolation process on such a slab and an independent nearest neighbor oriented percolation process with parameter $\gamma\in(0,1)$, which will be large, in general.
-This coupling will enable us to show that all words are seen in the slab, and consequently, all words are seen in our original graph, concluding the proof.
+The proof proceeds as follows.
+First, we show that our graph is isomorphic to a three-dimensional slab with one-dimensional long-range connections.
+Next, following \cite{GLS}, we construct a dynamical coupling between percolation on this slab and an independent nearest-neighbor oriented percolation process with parameter $\gamma\in(0,1)$, typically large.
+This coupling implies that all words are seen in the slab, and hence in the original graph.